 – Derek Osgood, CEO of Ignition

-You need a product launch checklist to keep teams focused because if you don’t have a guideline for teams and their responsibilities, everyone may try to work independently, and it could cause chaos and misalignment later.
-Communication of common goals is essential to success.
+If you don’t have a guideline for teams and their responsibilities, everyone may try to work independently, potentially causing misalignment, duplicate efforts, and confusion.
+Communication of common goals and individual responsibilities is essential to success.

 “One of the most essential elements of a product launch is defining and setting your SMART (specific, measurable, attainable, relevant, time-bound) product launch goals.”